Understanding your breast cancer risk

 Some areas are unknown or not yet proven.
-Studies are looking at things like smoking, diet, chemicals, and types of birth control pills.
+Studies are looking at things like smoking, diet, chemicals, and types of birth control pills as potential risk factors.
 Talk to your provider if you are interested in joining a clinical trial for breast cancer prevention.

 When to Call the Doctor

 - You have questions or concerns about your breast cancer risk.

 - You are interested in genetic testing, preventive medicines, or treatments.